openshift/hypershift/docs/content/reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Replicas is the desired number of nodes the pool should maintain.
-If
+<p>replicas is the desired number of nodes the pool should maintain.
+If unset, the controller default value is 0.
-unset, the default value is 0.</p>
+replicas is mutually exclusive with autoscaling.
+If autoscaling is configured, replicas must be omitted and autoscaling will control the NodePool size internally.</p>
 </td>
 </tr>
 <tr>